golang/go/doc/godebug.md

 Go 1.24 added new values for the `multipathtcp` setting.
 The values "2" and "3" allow to enable MPTCP only on listeners/ dialers respectively.
-It also now enabled MPTCP by default on listeners.
-Using `multipathtcp=0` reverts to the pre-Go 1.24 behavior.
+For Go 1.24, it now defaults to multipathtcp=2: enabled by default on listerners.
+Using multipathtcp=0 reverts to the pre-Go 1.24 behavior.

 ### Go 1.23